aptech/docs/docs/CR-output.rst

     output file = out2.out;
     output on;

-This is equivalent to the previous example.
+This is equivalent to the previous example, with the exception that the file opened is named :file:`out2.out`.

 ::